Seravo/docs/_posts/2015-10-10-configure-ssh.md

 ### Using SSH-key authentication
 We advice you to use ssh key instead of password for accessing your site.
 [Read more about generating ssh keys](https://help.github.com/articles/generating-ssh-keys/).

+### Using Vagrant SSH

+Keep in mind that is you use the command ```vagrant ssh``` to enter your Vagrant box, then SSH ForwardAgent is automatically enabled and your personal keys are used to access the production environment when you inside Vagrant run ```wp-ssh-production``` or ```wp-pull-production-uploads```.
+The Vagrant image itself does not contain any private SSH keys.

 > **OS X users:** You can install *ssh-copy-id* with homebrew: